-Covid was devastating in so many ways that it will take us time to understand, process, mourn, and hopefully heal.
-At the same time, the Covid 19 pandemic inadvertently hurled leaders into a rate and scale of norm-shattering change that is usually only the stuff of our wildest dreams.
+Covid is devastating in so many ways that it will take us time to understand, process, mourn, and hopefully heal.
 Quite suddenly, almost the entire landscape of normative practice became wet cement.
 The amount and type of cultural change and experimentation that we’ve just seen and experienced in education alone would otherwise take years, or decades, if anyone had thought to question those norms at all.

-As the external reasons gradually lift that necessitated these changes, how might we as leaders continue to be intentionally adaptive, as our super-human Covid-time adaptability naturally returns to normal proportions?
+When it is safe for the reasons that externally necessitated these changes to gradually and safely lift, how might we as leaders continue to be intentionally adaptive, as our super-human Covid-time adaptability returns to normal, human proportions?

 Adaptive Leadership offers one rich framework for response.